Frontline Thanet Did You Know?

-Below we have listed a few other interesting points relating to Margate, Broadstairs, Ramsgate and villages and their links to WWI and WWII
+Below we have listed a few interesting points relating to Margate, Broadstairs, Ramsgate and villages and their links to WWI and WWII

 • The message that the war was to cease at 11am on 11 November 1918 was sent from Dover to the naval base at Ramsgate Harbour at 9.45am that morning.
 The townspeople were informed by ships’ sirens, fog horns and whistles

 • Yarrow Home was used as a military hospital in WWI.
 The building is now part of the Yarrow Hotel at East Kent College in Broadstairs

 • Granville Hotel, Ramsgate was a Canadian Special Hospital

 • Fairfield House, Broadstairs now a nursing home was used as a hospital

 • Manston Airport - Just before the outbreak of the First World War, a Royal Naval Air Service Station, used by seaplanes was opened at St Mildred’s Bay (formerly Marsh Bay).
 Seaplanes took off from the sea and slipways were constructed to convey the seaplanes from the hangers to the sea (and vice versa).
 Following the creation of the seaplane base, an airfield on adjacent farmland became operational in April 1915 as a sub-station of the seaplane base.
 A year later, the move of the airfield to Manston was approved following a number of accidents at Westgate airfield.
 The last patrol from Westgate airfield was on 20th May 1916 and Manston – as a sub-station of the seaplane base - became fully operational on 29th May 1916.
 The seaplane base was shut down in February 1920.

 • The WWI seaplane lookout can still be seen at St Mildred's Bay, Westgate.
 When it became too dangerous in 1916 to land here, Manston was developed as a Royal Naval Station.